Elis Jones – About and Contact

 Email: elisjones315 [at] gmail.com

 My work focuses on the interaction of ‘value’ (broadly construed) and knowledge production.
-I am particularly interested in scientific concepts and practices in marine contexts.
+I am particularly interested in scientific concepts and practices in marine and ecological contexts.
 I believe better understanding how values shape scientific practice makes producing inclusive and effective socio-ecological outcomes easier.
 My BA dissertation (degree in politics, philosophy and economics with study abroad) offered a non-anthropocentric definition of environmental damage.
 My MRes in Science and Technology Studies focused on human bioengineering of corals.
 My PhD project, based at Exeter University’s Egenis Centre, focused on the value attributed to coral reefs by scientists.
 This work was empirical and conceptual: I interviewed coral scientists, qualitatively analysed pools of this data, and engaged with scientific literature to produce a socio-ecological understanding of coral science as an activity, and the roles of various forms of value within this.
-Since then I have also been involved in a project on the conceptual underpinnings of ocean biogeochemistry (at the Bertrand Lab, Dalhousie University, Canada).
-For more on my current work, see the outputs page of this website, or my profile on the KLI website.
+Between that and my current position, I have also been:

 My work is interdisciplinary and engaged, borrowing from philosophy, sociology, science and technology studies (STS), and the life sciences.
 I have worked closely with scientists and engaged with the public, by organising, attending and speaking at events with marine and social scientists, philosophers, arts and humanities scholars, the general public, and school children.
 Recently I have been organising an international workshop, research network, and edited journal volume to foster closer dialogues between STS, philosophy, and marine science.